Goshido/android-vulkan/docs/editor.md

 Build features:

-- all _CPU_ optimization are enabled
+- all _CPU_ optimizations are enabled
 - _VVL_ are disabled

 [↬ table of content ⇧](#table-of-content)